Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/docs/project-tasks.md

 ### 3. Application Testing
 Execute manual and automated tests for appropriate application features to ensure that invalid user input is properly handled.
  - Time estimate: 21 days (3 weeks)
+   - Task has been in-progress for roughly 3 days
  - Assignee(s): Tony